Push Messaging

 Making your app compatible with Android 13 push changes

 From Android 13 onwards, clients will have to explicitly ask permissions from end user to send push notifications.
-This means, client will NOT recieve push opted in as true once the app is installed by the end user, unless the user explicitly subscribes for same.
+This means, client will NOT receive push opted in as true once the app is installed by the end user, unless the user explicitly subscribes for same.

 To make sure your app is compatible with Android 13 changes, kindly follow these steps: